dansholds/grapple-comps-min/content/posts/15280-naga-battle-at-the-beach-kids-13-under-grappling-championship.md

 REGISTER NOW - $10 OFF COUPON

   NAGA is offering $10 off to all competitors who register by midnight on July 3, 2024.
 At checkout, enter BATTLE2024 in the coupon code field, and $10 will be discounted from your overall fee.
-Please Note: Only one coupon code can be used at checkout per competitor per tournament.
+Please Note- Only one coupon code can be used at checkout per competitor per tournament.